trailofbits/dylint/examples/README.md

 # Example Dylint libraries

-Each subdirectory besides `src` contains an example [Dylint](https://github.com/trailofbits/dylint) library.
+Each subdirectory contains an example [Dylint](https://github.com/trailofbits/dylint) library.

 The current examples are: